 And much to my, and probably your, surprise, when we run from them, we have a lot less fun.
-You see, when we let go of all the pretense, fun will chase us down.
-Maybe God delights in the human race when the human race lets go of the pretense, when it becomes what it was created to be: human.
+People who share vulnerabilities have a lot more fun.
+The game playing is over.
+Maybe God delights in the human race when it lets go of the pretense, when it becomes what it was created to be: human.
 And when that happens, we will delight in each other, laugh at ourselves, giggle with God, and yes, become vulnerable with one another.